Phu Quoc Motorbike Guide

 Can I Rent A Motorbike On Phu Quoc If I Do Not Have A Motorbike License?

-Yes you can, but you will be doing so illegally.
+Yes you can rent a motorbike on Phu Quoc if you do not have a license, but you will be doing so illegally.
 Most motorbike rental places will not ask to see your license before handing you the keys.
 However please note that if you are involved in an accident, you are 100% liable for any damages that occur and for all medical expenses.
 Your health insurance will not cover any medical costs related to a motorbike injury if they know that you were riding illegally.
 If you get caught by the local police riding a motorbike without a license, they will normally fine you a small fee ($10US to $50US fine) or worse, the police will impound your motorbike.
 Interestingly enough, the majority of the locals (and even some expats) do not even have a proper license yet continue to ride on Phu Quoc!

 Renting A Motorbike On Phu Quoc